Can you even imagine the The King of Rock ‘n’ Roll recording the Queen of Country Music’s most iconic song?

 Hell, Dolly Parton might’ve been the one and only woman on planet earth that ever turned Elvis down for anything…

-And she doubled down on the sentiment, even decades later, that it’s still one of the hardest things she’s ever done:
+While we’ll never know how successful Elvis’ version could have (and likely would have) been, Dolly still doubles down on the sentiment, saying that it’s still one of the hardest things she’s ever done:

 “That was one of the hardest things I ever had to do because I loved Elvis.”